obj809/WaterDashboardNSW/README.md

 - **First Stage** - Python scripting to collect all available data from the WaterNSW API, process it with Pandas, and then seed it into a local MySQL database.

-- **Second Stage** - Building a Flask API on top of the local database, then connecting a React UI to display the data in various ways, including graphically with the Chart.js package
+- **Second Stage** - Building a Flask API on top of the local database, then connecting a React UI to display the data, including graphically with the Chart.js package

-- **Third Stage** - Attaching PySpark to the database to create data-driven endpoints that could perform live analysis on the entire dataset to provide historical insights

-- **Fourth Stage** - Creating a live data pipeline with AWS Services and connecting this live-update database with the Flask backend, to create a real-time data experience
+- **Third Stage** - Creating a live data pipeline with AWS Services and connecting this live-update database with the Flask backend, to create a real-time data experience

 <a id="frontend"></a>
 # Frontend - React Typescript